Plasma protein ketoamines

 Fructosamine concentrations in serum are quite stable over days to a few weeks at 4°C.

-- Lipemia, hemolysis, icterus: Per the product information sheet, lipemia and icterus do not interfere.
+- Lipemia, hemolysis, icterus: Per the product information sheet, lipemia does not interfere.
 A hemolytic index >100 may affect results (unknown if increase or decrease).
+No interference is seen up to an icteric index of 5 units (uncongjuated or conjugated bilirubin)

-- Drugs: At therapeutic concentrations, Levodopa results in spuriously high fructosamine levels.
+- Drugs: At therapeutic concentrations, Levodopa and oxytetracycline results in spuriously high fructosamine levels (per product sheet).

 - Diabetes mellitus: Persistent hyperglycemia due to insulin deficiency and/or insulin resistance leads to the glycosylation of serum proteins, which results in fructosamine levels above reference intervals.